The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 The typical system that we study is shown in Fig. \ref{fig.FeW}.
-It consists of few ferromagnetic TM layers on a semi-infinite non-magnetic substrate, where electron correlations are negligible.
+It consists of few ferromagnetic TM layers on a semi-infinite non-magnetic substrate.
 The surface is parallel to the $x$-$y$ plane, while its normal vector points along the $z$ direction.
 Periodic boundary condition are applied along $x$ and $y$ so that $\mathbf{k}=(k_x,k_y)$ is the in-plane momentum.
-In practice the system is partitioned into the surface region (SR) and the bulk region.
-The surface region comprises not only the ferromagnetic layers, but also several layers underneath, as their electronic structure is different from that of the bulk layers.
-We denote the number of basis orbitals within the SR by $N_\mathrm{SR}$.
-The (effectively) non-interacting LSDA KS Hamiltonian matrix of the SR for a given $\mathbf{k}$ is $H^\sigma(\mathbf{k})$, where $\sigma=\uparrow, \downarrow$ labels the spin.
-Since in general the basis set is non-orthogonal, we also introduce the $N_\mathrm{SR} \times N_\mathrm{SR}$ orbital overlap matrix $S(\mathbf{k})$.
-The non-interacting frequency-dependent retarded Green's functions of the SR is then given in the standard form\cite{ro.ga.06, book1}
+The system is partitioned into the surface region and the semi-infinite bulk region using a standard approach based on the Green's function technique (e.g. Refs. \cite{ro.ga.06,Ba.Mo.02,ev.we.04,pa.pe.02,book1}).
+The surface region comprises not only the ferromagnetic layers, but also those few layers of the substrate, which are at the interface and whose electronic structure is different from that of the bulk layers.
+The surface region is described with $N_\mathrm{SR}$ basis orbitals. \\ The DFT KS Hamiltonian of the system is written as a block matrix\cite{ro.ga.06}

+The block $H_{\mathrm{SR}}^\sigma(\mathbf{k})$ is the surface region Hamiltonian, which has dimension $N_\mathrm{SR} \times N_\mathrm{SR}$. $H_{\mathrm{bulk}}(\mathbf{k})$ is the Hamiltonian matrix of the bulk region, whose dimension is infinite because the substrate is semi-infinite along $z$. $H^\sigma_{\mathrm{SR,bulk}}(\mathbf{k})$ is the matrix describing the electronic coupling between the surface and the bulk region.
+The Hamiltonian is $\mathbf{k}$-dependent because of the in-plane periodic boundary conditions\cite{so.ar.02}.\\ The orbital overlap matrix of the system has the same structure as the Hamiltonian matrix and reads